josbeir/cakephp-docs-md/docs/3/en/appendices/orm-migration.md

 ]);
 ```

-If your application uses 'magic' or [dynamic-finders](#dynamic-finders), you will have to
+If your application uses 'magic' or [Dynamic Finders](#dynamic-finders), you will have to
 adapt those calls.
 In 3.x the `findAllBy*` methods have been removed, instead
 `findBy*` always returns a query object.
 To get the first result, you need to
 use the `first()` method: